BurnOutTrader/fund-forge/DEV_TODO_ISSUES.md

+## Streams
+Possibly add a unique data server stream for base data, this will involve.
+1. adding a new address and port
+2. strategies will need some identifier other than port number for stream name on the server side, so that streams can be co-ordinated between ports.

+This isn't a huge amount of work but should result in better performance:
+1. Less blocking of the main stream, response wont have to compete with data stream to use the send half of the stream.
+2. It will remove the necessity to wrap BaseDataEnum in a DataServerResponse

 ## Subscription handling
 Need a new function for warming up new live subscriptions.
 - Live subscription in symbol subscription handler could be simplified by just allowing the data server to determine the correct primary resolution.